iltommi/qdb-documentation/source/primer.rst

 What is wrpme?
 --------------

 wrpme is a key / value store.
-It is fast and scalable.
-It handles concurrent accesses very well and is designed to manage large amounts of data at high-frequency.
+It is fast and scalable, handles concurrent accesses very well and is designed to manage large amounts of data at high-frequency.
+One can label wrpme as a `NoSQL database <http://en.wikipedia.org/wiki/NoSQL>`_. wrpme is *limitless*.

-wrpme is *limitless*.
-In other words, we didn't put any limit in wrpme.
 If your computer has got enough memory and enough disk space, wrpme can handle it.

-One can label wrpme as a `NoSQL database <http://en.wikipedia.org/wiki/NoSQL>`_ but we prefer the term `post-modern database <http://db.cs.berkeley.edu/postmodern/>`_.

 Where would you want to use wrpme?
 Here are few use cases:

     * High-frequency trading market data store
-    * Heavy traffic web cache
+    * Heavy traffic web site
     * Multiplayer game dynamic elements depot
     * Distributed computing common data store
     * Relational database cache

 Shall we dance?
 ---------------